tapebysea/ANTI-AI-LICENSE/README.md

 # Design
 The general design principals are that;

-  1. It should follow general open source guidelines and principals
+  1. It should follow general open source and software freedom guidelines and principals

   2. It should be permissive towards usage in derivative works